Other fun tidbits...

 Where did the name Keeping It Real Fit come from?

-Keeping It Real Fit means creating realistic food and fitness solutions for each client's individual goals, lifestyle, schedules, tendencies, likes/dislikes, etc. This means doing a thorough assessment and really understanding the day-in-the-life-of each client, and uncovering their true goals and motivations.
+Keeping It Real Fit means creating realistic food, fitness and lifestyle solutions for each client's individual goals, schedules, tendencies, likes/dislikes, etc. This means doing a thorough assessment and really understanding the day-in-the-life-of each client, and uncovering their big WHY and motivations.

-I noticed that if the action steps towards better food and fitness habits are a difficult chore for people, there’s almost no chance they will stick to it for the long-run.
+I noticed that if "getting fit" feels like a chore for people, there’s almost no chance they will stick to it for the long-run.
 So each client's program will be different, achievable and realistic for them.
 There is no one size fits all.
 I like to say "keep it real or it won’t keep."

 Why do you think 1:1 coaching is effective?